 Once you find the right doctor, you’ll have a consultation before proceeding.
 You'll undergo a comprehensive eye exam and a preoperative exam to determine the level of correction needed and confirm you're healthy enough for surgery.

 There are a variety of IOLs with different features available.
-Before surgery, you and your eye surgeon will discuss which type might work best for you and your lifestyle.
-Bear in mind that insurance companies may not pay for all types of lenses.
+Before surgery, you and your eye surgeon will discuss which type might work best for you and your lifestyle, but bear in mind that insurance companies may not pay for all types of lenses.
 Some of the types of lenses available include:

 Eyelid rejuvenation surgery is a medical procedure that is designed to reduce the appearance of bagginess from the lower eyelids and sagging from the upper eyelids.
 This operation is often used for cosmetic surgery to reduce the appearance of aging.

 This surgery can also be considered when the eyelids are interfering with a patient’s ability to see.
-Sometimes a sagging upper eyelid can partially obscure the eyeball or interfere with a person’s ability to look in certain directions.
-It can also interfere with their peripheral vision.
+Sometimes a sagging upper eyelid can partially obscure the eyeball, interfere with a person’s ability to look in certain directions or interfere with their peripheral vision.

 As our skin ages, it often loses its elasticity.
 This doesn’t allow the skin to rebound back to its original shape and we see the appearance of wrinkles and bulges that aren’t due to weight gain.
 While these wrinkles can occur all over the body, they typically first appear in the face and eyes.
 Any additional skin on or near the eyelids can cause the eyelid to sag or droop over the eyelashes and into the frame of vision.

 The eyelids also contain some fat to protect and cushion the eyeball.
 The fat is held in place by a thin membrane.
 As we age, the membrane can weaken and will no longer keep the fat in place.
 This fat can create bulges in the upper and lower eyelids.